Updated July 2022

 3. Provision of Services

-3.5, DGauge will use its reasonable endeavours to provide the Services in accordance with any timescales set out in the Proposal, but will not be liable to the Client for any failure (using reasonable endeavours) to do so.
+3.4 DGauge will use its reasonable endeavours to provide the Services in accordance with any timescales set out in the Proposal, but will not be liable to the Client for any failure to do so.

-3.6, Without prejudice to clause 8, DGauge will not be liable for any failure to provide the Services which arises as a result of the failure by the Client to comply with its obligations as set out in the Agreement.
+3.5 Without prejudice to clause 8, DGauge will not be liable for any failure to provide the Services which arises as a result of the failure by the Client or any third party working for, with or under the instruction of the Client to comply with its obligations as set out in the Agreement.

-3.8, Both parties shall comply with their respective obligations in respect of the provision of the Services.
-If there is a Change in law which results in amendments being required to the Services, the parties agree any such Change shall be deemed to be a change (as described in the Appendix) and DGauge shall be subject to the Charge Proposal Process set out in clause 6.3.
+3.7 Both parties shall comply with their respective obligations in respect of the provision of the Services.
+If there is a Change in law which results in amendments being required to the Services, the parties agree any such Change in law shall be deemed to be a change and DGauge shall be subject to the Charge Proposal Process set out in clause 6.3.

 4. Client Responsibilities

-4.2, The Client warrants that the Client Materials will be accurate in all material respects and will not knowingly include any material which is illegal or the accessing, holding, transmitting or supplying of which would be a criminal offence or otherwise unlawful or in breach of any laws or codes of practice which may apply to the Client Materials.
-In particular the Client warrants that all necessary licences, consents and waivers (including those from all rights owners, performers and other contributors) will be obtained and paid for by the Client.
-Without prejudice to the foregoing, DGauge may decline to use any Client Materials on any reasonable grounds and will have no resulting liability to the Client under or in connection with the Agreement if it does so.
+4.2 The Client warrants that the Client Materials will be accurate in all material respects and will not knowingly include any material which is illegal or the accessing, holding, transmitting or supplying of which would be a criminal offence or otherwise unlawful or in breach of any laws or codes of practice or rights of third parties which may apply to the Client Materials.
+Without limitation to the above, the Client warrants that all necessary licences, consents and waivers (including those from all rights owners, performers and other contributors) will be obtained and paid for by the Client.
+Without prejudice to the above, DGauge may decline to use any Client Materials on any reasonable grounds and will have no resulting liability to the Client under or in connection with the Agreement if it does so.

-4.3, The Client will comply with any obligations placed upon it in the Proposal.
+4.3 The Client will comply with any obligations placed upon it in the Proposal in good time.

-4.5, If the Client provides incomplete or inaccurate information, or delays unduly in the performance of any of its obligations DGauge reserves the right to stop work and agree suitable changes to prices and delivery terms or terminate this Agreement and the Client shall indemnify DGauge in respect of all liability arising from such termination.
+4.5 If the Client or any third party working for, with or under the instruction of the Client, provides incomplete or inaccurate information, or delays unduly in the performance of any of its obligations DGauge reserves the right to stop work and agree suitable changes to prices and delivery terms or terminate this Agreement and the Client shall indemnify DGauge in respect of all liability arising from such termination.

-4.6, The Client shall (where applicable) provide DGauge, its employees, agents and consultants with access to the Client’s premises, office accommodation and other facilities as reasonably required by DGauge.
+4.6 The Client shall (where applicable) provide DGauge, its employees, agents and consultants with access to the Client’s personnel, contractors, agents, premises, office accommodation and other facilities as reasonably required by DGauge.

-5.3, If as a result of accident, illness, termination of employment or otherwise the designated personnel becomes unavailable, DGauge undertakes to provide a suitable replacement to reduce inconvenience to the Client and the duration of this Agreement shall be extended by a reasonable period of time.
+5.3 If as a result of accident, illness, termination of employment or otherwise the designated personnel becomes unavailable, DGauge undertakes to provide a suitable replacement and the duration of this Agreement shall be extended by a reasonable period of time to accommodate such replacement.

-5.4, Holidays may be taken by DGauge staff without the Client's consent, but DGauge shall consult with the Client and shall use all reasonable endeavours to reduce disruption to the Services.
+5.4 Holidays may be taken by DGauge staff without the Client's consent, but DGauge shall consult with the Client and shall use all reasonable endeavours to reduce disruption to the Services caused by any holiday time.

 6.2.4. materials; and